freeeve/cq/readme.md

 ## types subpackage

 database/sql out of the box doesn't implement many types to pass in as parameters or Scan() out of rows.
-Custom Cypher types are implemented in the `cq/types` subpackage.
+Custom Cypher types are implemented in the `cq/types` subpackage (`import "gopkg.in/wfreeman/cq.v0/types"`).
 These custom types allow users of cq to `Scan()` types out of results, as well as pass types in as parameters.

 | Go type			| Can be <br/>query parameter?	| cq wrapper, for Scan	| CypherType uint8 |
 |:------------------ |:------------------:|:--------------------- | --------------------- |